-The Kalaw to Inle Lake Trek
+The Trek From Kalaw to Inle Lake

 It’s not that I don’t like trekking, it’s just that I like to wander around here and there instead of following a group or a guide when I get to discover some place new, that’s why I decided to take a train to Inle Lake.
 Just in case you need some information on the trek from Kalaw, check out this article to help you get organized.

-Train Trip From Kalaw
+Train Trip From Kalaw To Inle

 Trains and railways in Myanmar are worn out and therefore really slow to say the least, but train trips are still enjoyable ways of getting a good dose of landscapes when traveling.